Minhaj-ul-Quran: Minhaj-ul-Quran Norway

 In 2000 the Oslo department deposed its imam Syed Ikram Jillani on the grounds that the board asserted his teachings were contrary to that of Tahir ul-Qadris.
 Leader of Minhaj Ungdom, Faiz Alam, justified the dismissal by pointing out that the congregation is following the philosophy of its religious head Tahir ul-Qadri in Pakistan, using his books and videos, and cannot accept that an imam runs a different scheme.
 Syed Ikram Jillani was later hired as an imam at World Islamic Mission.

 Making use of undercover journalism newspaper Dagens Næringsliv in October 2004 revealed how Minhaj-ul-Quran in Oslo will assist Pakistani Norwegian parents looking to send their children off to Quranic schools in Pakistan in order to rid them of what they perceive to be excessive influence from the modern Western environment they live in.
 The president of Minhaj-ul-Quran Oslo, who otherwise speaks the importance of integration and active participation in Norwegian society, showed willing to provide a place among a selection of Quranic schools he recommended.
 Confronted a few days later, he denied the statements he had made, until he was informed the conversation had been recorded.

 Minhaj-ul-Quran took part in distributing 10,000 copies of the Quran in Norway in response to an incident where anti-Islam group SIAN attempted to burn a copy of the Quran during a demonstration held in Kristiansand in November 2019.

 Minhaj-ul-Quran India

 MQI India organised a tour by its Pakistani-Canadian founder Dr. Tahir-ul-Qadri who visited India upon the request of Indian Muslims.
 The schedule of his visit was from 25 February to 17 March 2012.
 He addresses a historical gathering of Minhaj-ul-Quran International in Ajmer Sharif India.
 He attended the World Sufi Forum.
 The Indian government red flagged his comments that "Kashmiris should be able to choose freedom through a plebiscite" and blocked his visa for his planned visit in 2020.

 Minhaj-ul-Quran USA

 The MQI mosque in New Jersey is part of the Eid Committee which ensures that Muslims in different parts of the country can pray together at the same time.

 Minhaj-ul-Quran Australia

-The NSW Australian Parliament passed a motion in which Minhaj-ul-Quran Australia was congratuled on their services to the Australian Muslim Community.
+The NSW Australian Parliament passed a motion in which Minhaj-ul-Quran Australia was congratulated on their services to the Australian Muslim Community.